lambdaisland/funnel/README.md

 announces itself with a `:funnel/whoami` then that first message will be forwarded to matching subscribers (like any other message).

+## Prior Art

+The design of Funnel is influenced by shadow-cljs's `shadow.remote`.

 ## License

 Copyright &copy; 2020 Arne Brasseur and Contributors